janverschelde/PHCpack/src/doc/source/options.rst

 phc -x : convert solutions from PHCpack into Python dictionary
 --------------------------------------------------------------

-To work with solution lists in Python scripts, the script phc -x convert a solution list in PHCpack format to a list of dictionaries.
+To work with solution lists in :index:`Python` scripts, running ``phc -x`` converts a solution list in PHCpack format to a list of dictionaries.
-Given a Python list of dictionaries, phc -x returns a list of solutions in PHCpack format.
+Given a Python list of dictionaries, ``phc -x`` returns a list of solutions in PHCpack format.
 For example:

 ::